Oxbrimp/cf_ai_clyde-llm/README.md

 # cf_ai_clyde_llm

 A creative science explainer powered by Cloudflare Workers AI and Llama 3.3.
-This app takes scientific topics and generates creative analogies, metaphors, or visual ideas using an LLM.
+This app takes an input and generates a beautiful Haiku for the input given.

 ## Live Demo